Dr. Lemmo’s clinical experiences with DCA: intravenous and oral.

 Case No. 1: anaplastic oligodendroglioma (1p/19q chromosome normal)—brain cancer

-One of the first patients where I suggested the use of DCA was in a 39 year old woman who was diagnosed with a type of brain tumor known as an Anaplastic oligodendroglioma.
+One of the first patients where I suggested the use of DCA was in a 39 year old woman who was diagnosed with a type of brain tumor known as an Anaplastic Oligodendroglioma.
 She received surgery to get as much of the tumor the surgeon could (some was left behind) followed by radiation and the oral chemo pill known as Temozolomide which she continues to this day.
-The patient was stable for over a year receiving a comprehensive naturopathic oncology treatment alongside her standard oncology care.
+The patient was stable for over a year receiving a comprehensive naturopathic cancer treatment alongside her standard oncology care.
 The patient thrived throughout.
 What was more unique about this patient versus others, however, is that even though her brain tumor was stable and she could be this way for many, many years as several of my patients have demonstrated, she had a goal of wanting the tumor completely gone!
 It was during this process (and eventual push) where DCA had come into question and her desire would become a greater reality.

 I had noticed that DCA caused numbness in the hands & feet as a common side-effect which for me implied that the medicine managed to penetrate into the nervous system and possibly the brain and have an effect there.
 Based on these observations and gaining a better comfort with DCA, together, we decided to incorporate DCA into her protocol and see how things would go.
 However, in this case, while most patients were using DCA orally (in pill or powder form), I used an intravenous form that I used in helping out another patient with advanced ovarian cancer.
-To my knowledge, there was nobody else using DCA intravenously for the treatment of cancer anywhere and this was the first way on how I began using it.
+To my knowledge, there was nobody else using DCA intravenously for the treatment of cancer and this was the first way on how I began using it.
 There is data using DCA by injection for non-cancer related medical conditions in research papers (i.e. COPD, exercise, congestive heart failure) which gave me some security about its potential use and safety for patients.

 During the very first injection, the patient with brain cancer began to experience a “tingling” sensation in the area of the tumor site on her head.
-I had never seen this before in my years of specializing in cancer.
+I had never seen this effect before in my years while focused in cancer.
 I had initial concerns whether this was a good effect or a negative effect (which I later learned was OK).
 Together we continued a protocol of DCA twice weekly combined with low doses of vitamin C and B-vitamins mixed into the intravenous bag to theoretically help with any potential nervous system side-effects.
 Moreover, throughout, the patient also continued on the oral Temozolomide chemotherapy (there was no negative interaction).
 We had noticed that as time progressed, the tingling sensation in her head subsided and we were not certain what this had meant.
 The next MRI scan revealed again a stable image, and in the following several months, another MRI scan of the brain indicated the tumor was either dead or inactive.
 This observation was a wonderful outcome!
 Was this due to the combination of DCA and chemotherapy, DCA or the chemotherapy agent alone?
 Typically in this kind of brain tumor subtype, chemotherapy is considered not as effective and survival is poorer as compared to those with more favourable genetics (i.e. 1p/19q chromosome deletion).
 Following approximately 5 years the patient had stopped DCA along with other treatments including Temozolomide and she had a minor regrowth.
 Surgery was decided to remove the region and she unfortunately passed away days later following a complication of the surgery.

 Case No. 2: NSCLC—Lung Cancer with brain metastasis – Leptomeningial Carcinomatosis (LMC)